linduix/TodoWebApp/README.md

 ## A webapp project to create a personal todolist app with logins, auth.
 And implementing custom frontend, backend, and database.

-Stack planned to use includes:
+Stack split into frontend, backend, and databse:
-- astro+svelte for frontend
+1. astro+svelte for frontend served by Deno with ssr
-- deno for backend
+2. Flask api backend for authentication and to connect frontend with database
-- some implementation of mongodb used by prisma orm as the database
+3. MariaDB container for database

-- Docker to containerize the frontend, backend, and database then combine them with docker compose
+Then Containerize all three with docker and combine into one docker compose